Joel Porter: Gold Coast United

+Porter left Gold Coast United at the end of the 2011–12 season with the club leaving the A-League.
+After leaving the club, he played for West Adelaide, Cumberland United and Northern Demons.
+He took up player-coach roles at both West Adelaide and Northern Demons.

 International career

 Porter also represented Australia in the 2002 OFC Nations Cup where he went on to make four appearances for the Socceroos, scoring six goals in the process and finished as his country's top scorer.
 Porter was gifted the chance to play in the tournament as Soccer Australia could not afford to fund for its bigger overseas stars to play.